tum-i4/Better-Safe-Than-Sorry/README.md

 # Better Safe Than Sorry

 This repository is part of the paper *Better Safe Than Sorry!
-Automated Identification of Breaking Security-Configuration Rules* submitted to the [4th ACM/IEEE International Conference on Automation of Software Test (AST)](https://conf.researchr.org/home/ast-2023).
+Automated Identification of Breaking Security-Configuration Rules* accepted at the [4th ACM/IEEE International Conference on Automation of Software Test (AST)](https://conf.researchr.org/home/ast-2023).

 Institutions like the [Center for Internet Security](https://www.cisecurity.org/) publish security-configuration guides(also called benchmarks) that help us configure systems more securely.
 This configuration hardening can mitigate the risk of successful attacks, which may cause damage to our systems and data.